deads2k/community/contributors/design-proposals/thirdpartyresources.md

 	ConditionUnknown ConditionStatus = "Unknown"
 )

-// ThirdPartyConditionType is a valid value for ThirdPartyCondition.Type type ThirdPartyConditionType string
+// ThirdPartyResourceConditionType is a valid value for ThirdPartyResourceCondition.Type type ThirdPartyResourceConditionType string

 const (
+	// ResourceNameConflict means the resource names chosen for this ThirdPartyResource conflict with others in the group.
+	// The first TPR in the group to have the name reflected in status "wins" the name.
+	ResourceNameConflict ThirdPartyResourceConditionType = "ResourceNameConflict"
-	// NameConflict means the names chosen for this ThirdParty conflict with others in the group.
+	// KindNameConflict means the kind names chosen for this ThirdPartyResource conflict with others in the group.
-	NameConflict ThirdPartyConditionType = "NameConflict"
+	// The first TPR in the group to have the name reflected in status "wins" the name.
+	KindNameConflict ThirdPartyResourceConditionType = "ResourceNameConflict"
-	// Terminating means that the ThirdParty has been deleted and is cleaning up.
+	// Terminating means that the ThirdPartyResource has been deleted and is cleaning up.
-	Terminating ThirdPartyConditionType = "Terminating"
+	Terminating ThirdPartyResourceConditionType = "Terminating" )
-)

-// ThirdPartyCondition contains details for the current condition of this pod. type ThirdPartyCondition struct {
+// ThirdPartyResourceCondition contains details for the current condition of this ThirdPartyResource. type ThirdPartyResourceCondition struct {
 	// Type is the type of the condition.
-	Type ThirdPartyConditionType `json:"type" protobuf:"bytes,1,opt,name=type,casttype=ThirdPartyConditionType"`
+	Type ThirdPartyResourceConditionType `json:"type" protobuf:"bytes,1,opt,name=type,casttype=ThirdPartyResourceConditionType"`
 	// Status is the status of the condition.
 	// Can be True, False, Unknown.
 	Status ConditionStatus `json:"status" protobuf:"bytes,2,opt,name=status,casttype=ConditionStatus"`